-The National Testing Agency (NTA) has revised the JEE Main syllabus for 2024, removing certain chapters and topics to better align with the NCERT curriculum.
-Below is a subject-wise breakdown of the removed content:
+The National Testing Agency (NTA) has revised the JEE Main syllabus in 2024, removing certain chapters and topics to better align with the NCERT curriculum.
+This year, the JEE Main syllabus 2026 is expected to remain the same.

 Subject | Chapter/Topic | Change |